Find Me (Odyssey to Anyoona): Chart performance

 "Find Me (Odyssey to Anyoona)" was a moderate success on the charts across Europe and in Australia, New Zealand and Canada.
 In Europe, the single peaked at number one in Finland and was a top-10 hit also in Italy, where it peaked at number six on the Musica e dischi singles chart.
 In the duo's native Germany, it became a top-20 hit, peaking at number 17 and spending a total of 16 weeks within the German Singles Chart between July and October 1994.
 It was a top-20 hit also in Belgium (16), the Netherlands (18) and Switzerland (20), and a top-30 hit in Ireland (24).

 In the UK, "Find Me" peaked at number 22 in its first week on the UK Singles Chart on 10 September 1995, with a total of three weeks within the UK Top 100.
 And it also reached number seven on the UK Dance Singles Chart and number 32 on the Record Mirror Club Chart.
 On the Eurochart Hot 100, it peaked at number 19 in its fifth week on the chart, on 27 August 1994, after charting in Belgium, Finland, France, Germany, Italy, Netherlands and Switzerland.

 Outside Europe, the single was successful on the Canadian RPM Dance/Urban chart, peaking at number two.
 It was kept from the number-one position by Whigfield's "Saturday Night".
+In the US, it reached number 16 on the Billboard Dance Club Play chart.
 In Australia and New Zealand, "Find Me" peaked at numbers 22 and 34, respectively.
+In West Asia, the song became a top-10 hit in Israel, peaking at number nine in August 1994.

 Airplay

 "Find Me (Odyssey to Anyoona)" topped the European Dance Radio Chart on 27 August 1994, becoming the most-played dance song on European radio in that period.
 On its year-end chart, it ended up as the 18th most-played dance song on European radio in 1994.
-The song also entered the European airplay chart Border Breakers at number 22 on 23 July 1994, due to crossover airplay in West-, North- and South-Europe.
+It reached number 19 on the European Hit Radio chart, after appearing on playlists from 12 countries, most prominently on those from Italy (60%), followed by the Netherlands (50%) and Germany (48%).
+"Find Me (Odyssey to Anyoona)" also entered the European airplay chart Border Breakers at number 22 on 23 July 1994, due to crossover airplay in West-, North- and South-Europe.
 The single peaked at number three on 3 September same year.